 - Judges rarely hold ability to pay hearings.

-- Jailing someone for unpaid fines and fees can cost as much as 115 percent of the amount that the jurisdiction is trying to collect from the individual.
+- Jailing someone for unpaid fines and fees can cost as much as 115 percent of the amount collected from the individual.
 Jailing people who cannot pay fines and fees is costly, unconstitutional, and irrational.

 - The total cost of managing current fine and fee systems cannot be known and is probably higher than what is projected in this report.